Sharanya-create/100-days-of-code/log.md

 **Thoughts**: I had got a free course in udemy from geeksgod which is really awesome for react beginners.

 **Link(s) to work**: --

+### Day 85: Coursera coding assignment date:9-8-2020

+**Today's Progress**: Completed 2 coding assignments on Coursera course- using databases with python and got certified.

+**Thoughts**: Coursera was and will be always my first teachers in python which thought me python3 coding even before I learnt it in my academics.

+**Link(s) to work**:--